What is stress?

 Melisa Y. and Sophia B.: „What problems do your clients have in relation to stress?“

-Renate Freisler: "Many clients neglect their needs and over time mental and physical symptoms develop, e.g. B. can no longer switch off, tension in the back, headaches, stomach problems, sleep disorders.
-They feel overwhelmed, no longer able to cope with the demands, fear of failure, lack of balance in life, family or hobbies are neglected and they work more than is good for them.
+Renate Freisler: „Many clients neglect their needs and over time develop psychological and physical symptoms, e.g. no longer being able to switch off, back tension, headaches, stomach problems, sleep disorders.
+They feel overwhelmed, no longer able to cope with the demands, fear of failure, lack of life balance, family or hobbies are neglected and they work more than is good for them.“

-Melisa Y. and Sophia B.: "Do you give each client an individual consultation/treatment, or is there something you do with each one?"
+Melisa Y. and Sophia B.: „Do you give each client individual advice/treatment, or is there something you do for everyone?“

-Renate Freisler: “Basically, every client receives individual advice or a coaching process.
-What I do with everyone is: listen, empathize, appreciate, see people, strengthen resources, make destructive patterns aware, see the good in the bad, encourage a change of perspective - and above all ask good questions.
+Renate Freisler: „Basically, every client receives an individual consultation or coaching process.
+What I do for everyone is: listen, empathize, appreciate, see the person, strengthen resources, raise awareness of destructive patterns, see the good in the bad, encourage a change of perspective - and above all, ask good questions.“

 Melisa Y. and Sophia B.: „How does a meeting with you work?“

-Renate Freisler: “Usually there is an introductory talk by phone or video.
+Renate Freisler: „There is usually an introductory meeting by phone or video.

-Each session is very individual.
+The individual sessions are very personalized.
 At the beginning of a coaching session, I work out a goal with the client.
 The path is derived from this.
-In terms of methodology, I have a large toolbox, so I'm very flexible here.
+I have a large toolbox of methods, so I am very flexible here.
 From cognitive work to emotional work, imagination, visualization and systemic work, everything is included.

-Current topics of the client have priority, so that at the beginning of a session we discuss what is important today and the effect/change of the past session is also reflected.”
+The client's current issues take priority, so at the beginning of a session we discuss what is important today and also reflect on the impact/change of the previous session.“

 Offers against stress